prooph/service-bus/docs/plugins.md

-# PSB Plugins
+# Prooph Service Bus Plugins

 Plugins extend a message bus with additional functionality.
-PSB ships with a list of useful plugins that can be mixed and matched with your own implementations:
+Prooph Service Bus ships with a list of useful plugins that can be mixed and matched with your own implementations:

 ## Routers